Vegan BBQ Veggie Pizza has all of the flavors and texture a person could want. Veggies galore and homemade pizza dough for the best of both worlds.

 Some of the veggies are pre-cooked so that your first bite will have your eyes rolling back in your head with pleasure.
 Some veggies are fresh to add that extra little crispness and texture.
 Everything combined adds up to a pizza with a 5 star rating.

 There are also some new pizza baking tools in town that will help make your pizza making even easier.
-Naturally they’re all from OXO.
-I took a picture of all the goodies so that you can see what I’m talking about.
+Naturally, they’re all from OXO.

-You can see in the all of their colorful tools in the background of the above picture.
-Well that is their complete Grate and Slice Set.
-It comes in a quality container that can also double as a bowl and measures while you are slicing.
+Their Grate and Slice Set comes in a quality container that can also double as a bowl and measures while you are slicing.
 See the picture below?